prajjwolmondal/my_url_shortner/README.md

 - [pytest](https://docs.pytest.org/en/latest/) - used for the unit tests
 - [circleci](circleci.com/) - the CI for this project.
 I saw CircleCI mentioned on a lot of job postings so I decided to check it out.
 I love the [debug with ssh](https://circleci.com/docs/2.0/ssh-access-jobs/) feature.
 - [docker](https://www.docker.com/)
+- [unDraw](https://undraw.co/) - provided all of the gorgeous illustrations used in this site.
+Thanks a lot!
 - [bootstrap](https://getbootstrap.com/) - for the site styling